rameshagowda/rameshagowda.github.io/_posts/2023-08-19-medallion.md

     2. Gives hierarchical data folder structure and granular security at each folder and files level.
     3. Integrates with Azure AD (Entra) to provide ACL and RBAC.

-### AzureSQL
-Use default AdventureWorks database.
+### AzureSQL with default AdventureWorks database.

 ### Azure KeyVault.
-Required to store ADLS2 token which is used by databricks to connect to datalake.
+    required to store ADLS2 token which is used by databricks to connect to datalake.

 Make sure you create above resources in your azure resource groups.